 Safe Space Training In Person

 An effective Safe Space Program includes training for faculty, administrators, staff, and students participating in the program and visible signage to identify Safe Space locations.
-Campus Pride offers this essential training in a 2-hour or 4-hour format.
+Campus Pride offers this essential training in a 2-3 hour format.
 We will come to your campus and train your staff in a highly interactive and informative workshop.
+Note: A version of this is also available online.

 - Explain the difference between sexual orientation, gender identity and gender expression.